Saturday, October 24, 2009

 This unfortunate country had been hit by a devastating cyclone and tidal wave some days earlier and the British Government were in the process of mounting the biggest external relief effort of all time.
 Far East Command who were mounting the relief effort (Operation Burlap), had delegated the responsibility for the relief ashore to the Commander, 3 Commando Brigade (Brigadier Pat Ovens).

-The Royal Navy, by good luck, had on station both HMS Intrepid (LPD) and HMS Triumph, a converted carrier.
+The Royal Navy, by good luck, had on station both HMS Intrepid (LPD) and HMS Triumph, a converted carrier, they carried eight helicopters, eight landing craft, rescue teams and supplies.
+Fifty soldiers and two helicopters were flown-in ahead of the ships, to survey the disaster area and bring prompt relief work.
 Other ships joined the fleet at sea.
 After a trip of some 20 hours the recce party reached the town of Patuatchali, the seat of the local regional government, where it had been decided to set up the Relief Control HQ.
 A quick change of name from Recce to Tac HQ and on with the planning of the operation.
 This included frequent liaison with the Pakistani authorities, who were in overall charge, and representatives of many international relief organisations.

 The main task of the UK force was to distribute relief supplies, some of which bad been brought by the fleet from Singapore.
 With the arrival of the fleet off the Ganges delta on Tuesday morning the distribution of food and supplies and the build-up of the force ashore got under way.
 Suddenly the horizon came to life with helicopters and small boats - a welcome sight for hungry families.
 The mainstay of the communications system ashore was 3 Commando Brigade Signal Squadron under Captain Sam Pope RM, whilst HMS Intrepid acted as a Command ship at sea.